simransaini1999/Lumi-Monitor/index.md

 	</head>
 	<body>
 		<h1>Blog for CENG 317 - Lumi Monitor</h1>
+		<h3>Week 6 (Oct 8th 2019)</h3>
+		<p>This week I brought my acqusitions, a raspberry pi zero,LEDs, and my luminosity sensor(TSL2661) in and had presented them infront of the professor.
+Also after presenting them I also went to the J231 to get myself a socket for my PCB.</p>
 		<h3>Week 5 (Oct 1st 2019)</h3>
 		<p>The proof of <a href = "https://github.com/simransaini1999/Lumi-Monitor/tree/master/Images/Proof%20of%20order"> Purchace </a> has been uploaded</p>
 		<h3>Week 4 (Sept 24th 2019)</h3>